-This Proxy Statement is being furnished to the stockholders of BioScrip, Inc., a Delaware corporation ("BioScrip" or the "Company"), in connection with the solicitation by the Board of Directors of the Company (the "Board" or the "Board of Directors") of proxies in the enclosed form for use in voting at the Company's 2010 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Thursday, June 10, 2010 at 9:00 a.m., local time, at the Sheraton Tarrytown Hotel, 600 White Plains Road, Tarrytown, New York 10591 and at any adjournments or postponements thereof.
+This Proxy Statement is being furnished to the stockholders of BioScrip, Inc., a Delaware corporation ("BioScrip" or the "Company"), in connection with the solicitation by the Board of Directors of the Company (the "Board" or the "Board of Directors") of proxies in the enclosed form for use in voting at the Company's 2010 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Thursday, June 3, 2010 at 9:00 a.m., local time, at the Sheraton Tarrytown Hotel, 600 White Plains Road, Tarrytown, New York 10591 and at any adjournments or postponements thereof.
 The shares of BioScrip's common stock, par value \$.0001 per share (the "Common Stock"), represented by the proxies received, properly marked, dated, executed and not revoked will be voted at the Annual Meeting.
-You may contact BioScrip, Inc. Secretary at 914-460-1600 to obtain directions to the site of the Annual Meeting.

-These proxy solicitation materials are being mailed to stockholders on or about May 12, 2010.
+These proxy solicitation materials are being mailed to stockholders on or about May [], 2010.